olsenchu/expense-tracker-react/README.md

 - [React](https://react.dev/)

 ## Installation
 Download the files, and run in any browser.
 This project is entirely JS-based and runs on a browser server.
-The project is also hosted live on my portfolio website: expense-tracker.olsenchu.com
+The project is also hosted live on my portfolio website: [Expense Tracker](https://expense-tracker.olsenchu.com)

 ## How to use?